We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 For years, I found little to no women’s hunting pants available in any useful camouflage patterns.
-Then there was the “pink it and shrink it” era where sporting goods stores had a rack of camo consisting of men’s sizes made smaller.
-It was also often pink, which made it impractical for most actual hunting situations.
+Then there was the “pink it and shrink it” era where sporting goods stores had a rack of camo consisting of men’s-cut clothing rebranded in smaller sizes.
+It was also often accented with pink, purple, or teal, which made it impractical for most actual hunting situations.

-But companies have since stepped up, and options now abound.
-Few companies outside of women specific brands make as many selections for women as they do for men, but there are still a good amount of options for varying scenarios in the woods.
+But outdoor companies have since stepped up, and options for women’s hunting pants abound.
+More of the big-name camo brands are adding women-specific lines.
+They don’t have as many options to choose from as male customers enjoy, but we’re increasingly pleased to find a good amount of options for varying scenarios in the woods.

 That’s great news.